corfeur12/Java-experiments/src/fractals/mandelbrotExplorer/README.md

 # Mandelbrot Explorer
 Explore the Mandelbrot Fractal and customise viewing parameters.
+Currently supported for JDK 8 (will need to switch to serialization rather than JAXB for JDK 9+)

 ## How to use:
 * Set the parameters and click render